Skip to main content

 1 mentions Positive Neutral Negative

-The game delivers a heartfelt and emotionally resonant experience, combining a charmingly spooky art style with gentle puzzles that enhance its touching story.
+The game delivers a heartfelt and emotionally engaging experience, complemented by a charming art style that blends beauty with a touch of spookiness, alongside gentle puzzles that enhance its emotional impact.

 • “A lovely game with a very pleasing art style, both pretty and spooky, with gentle puzzles and a heartfelt story.”